Michael Jordan: Legacy

 Although Jordan was a well-rounded player, his "Air Jordan" image is also often credited with inadvertently decreasing the jump shooting skills, defense, and fundamentals of young players, a fact Jordan himself has lamented, saying: "I think it was the exposure of Michael Jordan; the marketing of Michael Jordan.
 Everything was marketed towards the things that people wanted to see, which was scoring and dunking.
 That Michael Jordan still played defense and an all-around game, but it was never really publicized."
 During his heyday, Jordan did much to increase the status of the game; television ratings increased only during his time in the league.
 The popularity of the NBA in the U.S. declined after his last title.
-As late as 2022, NBA Finals television ratings had not returned to the level reached during his last championship-winning season.
+As late as 2026, NBA Finals television ratings had not returned to the level reached during his last championship-winning season.

-In August 2009, the Naismith Memorial Basketball Hall of Fame opened a Michael Jordan exhibit.
+In August 2009, the Naismith Basketball Hall of Fame opened a Michael Jordan exhibit.
 When Jordan was accepted into the Hall of Fame, he selected Class of 1996 member David Thompson to present him.
 As Jordan would explain during his induction speech in September 2009, he was not a fan of the Tar Heels when growing up in North Carolina but greatly admired Thompson, who played for the rival NC State Wolfpack.
 Several former Bulls teammates were in attendance at the induction, including Scottie Pippen, Dennis Rodman, Charles Oakley, Ron Harper, Steve Kerr, and Toni Kukoč, as were former coaches Dean Smith and Doug Collins.
 His emotional reaction during his speech when Jordan began to cry was captured by Associated Press photographer Stephan Savoia and would later go viral on social media as the "Crying Jordan" meme.
 In 2016, President Barack Obama honored Jordan with the Presidential Medal of Freedom.
 In October 2021, he was named to the NBA 75th Anniversary Team.
 In September 2022, Jordan's jersey in which he played the opening game of the 1998 NBA Finals was sold for $10.1 million, making it the most expensive game-worn sports memorabilia in history.
-In December 2022, the NBA unveiled a new MVP trophy, named in Jordan's honor, to be awarded beginning with the 2022–23 season, which replaced the original trophy, named in honor of former NBA commissioner Maurice Podoloff.
+In December 2022, the NBA unveiled a new regular season MVP trophy, named in Jordan's honor, to be awarded beginning with the 2022–23 season, which replaced the original trophy, named in honor of former NBA commissioner Maurice Podoloff.